AlNat/UStorage/README.md

 # UStorage
-A little Java-based universal storage for files
+A little Java-based universal storage for files.

 Tasks see at TASK.md